pvdabeel/prolog/Documentation/FEATURES.md

 resolved (configurable: off / report / override), letting tinderbox-style runs proceed where emerge would refuse at the plan stage.

+**Missing-provider feedback (derive, never patch).**
+When a build dies because a required provider is missing -- a command, header, library, or pkg-config module the ebuild never declared (e.g.
+`semodule_package: command not found`, an undeclared `BDEPEND` on `sys-apps/semodule-utils`) -- portage-ng does not inject a fix into the in-flight plan.
+It diagnoses the missing provider (a detector registry over the failed phase's log), resolves it to a concrete package (the VDB reverse-owner index, then a curated seed table), records it as durable learned knowledge, and re-derives a fresh provable plan in which the provider is proved and ordered *before* the target.
+The plan stays `= prove_plan(Goals, KB)`;
+everything already built satisfies from the VDB, so the retry pass only builds the newly discovered provider and its target.
+Each discovery doubles as an upstream ebuild/eclass bug report.

 **Snapshots.**
 Before upgrading, `--snapshot` creates quickpkg-style binary archives of installed packages, enabling `--rollback` to a known-good state if an upgrade